JRFC Vets 10's tournament

 Although Jersey RFC has risen five rungs up the RFU ladder since the tournament started, and now has a professional 1st XV competing in the Greene King IPA Championship (level two of the RFU pyramid), the Vets has remained as a beacon of old-school rugby.
 There are no warm-downs, no protein shakes and the ice cubes go into the gin-and-tonics, not the bath.

-Many clubs have been attending the tournament for many years, notably our friends from Brittany, the Super Frelons, as well as teams from all parts of the UK, including St Agnes in Cornwall (shown below in their 2011 team strip), Ossett in Yorkshire, Denbigh from North Wales and the Old Freemen's/Streetonians combo from the South-East.
-We also have a number of Channel Island sides including Jersey United Banks, Guernsey and of course Jersey Wanderers.
+Many clubs have been attending the tournament for many years, notably our friends from Brittany, the Super Frelons, as well as teams from all parts of the UK, including St Agnes in Cornwall (shown below in their 2011 team strip), Ossett in Yorkshire, Denbigh from North Wales, Old Freemen's from Surrey and teams from our own Island and nighbours in Guernsey.

 The format of the tournament has remained largely unchanged, apart from a few tweaks to reflect changes in numbers of teams or amendments to kick-off times when there are World Cup matches to be watched.
 All teams gather for a Friday night reception where there is the chance to meet friends old and new and get into the swing of the event.

 Around mid-morning on Saturday, the rugby gets underway - teams are divided into groups and play in a round-robin format.
 The rugby will usually conclude at around 4.30pm on the Saturday, allowing plenty of time for players to re-hydrate, initially at the rugby club bar and then at the many pubs, bars and clubs which Jersey has to offer.